by KD Miller

 “I walked straight up to that orphanage, knocked on the door, and told that headmaster that I was the legal father and guardian of the O’Connor children and I had come to collect their bag that had been left behind!
 When that sneaky man saw how well-dressed I was, he gave a cowardly shriek and ushered me in.
 He started with the nervous chatter.
 I told him to cease.
 I didn’t care for useless apologies.
 I just wanted the drawing-“

-Theodore closed his eyes, as Frank told his siblings that they would be returning to New York for New Years and would be hunting down Mr. Tuscano.
+Theodore closed his eyes, as Frank told his siblings that they would be returning to New York for New Year's and would be hunting down Mr. Tuscano.
 He’d also found a loving home for Ashton.
-His own brother, Oscar Mueller and his wife, Margot, lived in downtown Tulsa, Oklahoma and operated a grocery store.
+His own brother, Oscar Mueller, and his wife, Margot, lived in Indian Territory and operated a grocery store.
 They had been trying for years to have a boy, but only produced three daughters.
 As of right this moment, they were currently on their way to Brooklyn to adopt Ashton for their very own.
-Frank had stopped by his brother’s house in Tulsa on the way home.
+Frank had sent a telegram to his brother on the way home.

 Ashton was adopted a week, or so, after Theodore and his siblings arrived, and returned because he was too delicate for labor.
 How happy he had been when a family from upstate New York chose him on adoption day.
 He had been promised a good life and school up till the Eighth Grade.
 Two weeks later, the boy was found sobbing on the orphanage steps.
 He had been dropped off in the cold, with a note in his pocket.
 The headmaster took him in, and read the note aloud to everyone, his voice snickering, “Too delicate for farm labor!
 Don’t want him!”